 While preparing for holiday celebrations, know that this drink could fit merrily onto your party menu.
 Ya know, cause everybody likes chocolate.
 And wine.

-- In a saucepan over medium heat, combine milk and chocolate chips.
+In a saucepan over medium heat, combine milk and chocolate chips.
 Whisking constantly until chocolate is melted into milk and you have a thick and creamy chocolate milk.
 Pour in red wine and heat until everything is hot.
-Pour into 2 mugs or 6-8 smaller glasses and top with coconut whipped cream.
+Pour into 2 mugs or 6-8 smaller glasses.

 This drink is RICH.
 So instead of just serving 2 (as shown in the pictures), I would recommended serving 6-8 in smaller glasses for sipping.